erzhiqianyi/JapaneseDictionary/README.md

 ```

 2. Importing Files Generated via ChatGPT Web or Client

 If you do not have API access, you can manually use the ChatGPT web or desktop client to input words and generate the definitions and examples.
-Then save the results in a specified file format (e.g., CSV or JSON).
+Then save the results in a specified file format (TSV).

 Place the generated file into the repository folder and run the import script to create your Anki deck.

 Advantage: no API needed, good for small manual operations.

 🛠️ Contributing

 We welcome contributions to this project:

 Fork the Repository: Click the "Fork" button at the top right of the page.